53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 - type `abc, def` hit Enter
 - type `source.atest2` hit Enter

-> If inserted more than one scopes.
+> If inserted more than one scope.
 And syntax_name present, the first scope will be used in icon syntax.

 > Key name should be unique, if exists in Zukan icons data or in `create_custom_icon`, will be excluded from building.